imarcaos/Curso-Desenvolvimento-Web/README.md

    - C321 - What are and how to use cookies in php
    - C322 - Introduction to handling filesystem
    - C323 - File information and save data file_put_content
+   - C324 - Read data from a file